Use the Lexology Navigator tool to compare the answers in this article with those for other jurisdictions.

 - the infringer knew of the published patent application, yet continued its infringement.

-Timescale and costs How long does it take to obtain a decision at first instance and is it possible to expedite this process?
-Most first-instance cases are decided between a year and a year and a half from the date on which the complaint was filed.
+Most first-instance cases are decided between a year and a year and a half from the date of filing the complaint to the rendering of a decision.
 These proceedings generally cannot be expedited.

 The IP High Court has jurisdiction over appeals of Tokyo and Osaka District Court patent decisions.
 The IP High Court consists of four divisions, 18 judges and 11 research officials.
 The court is also responsible for all appeals regarding technology-related infringements and appeals against decisions of the Patent Office Appeal Department.
 The IP High Court has a so-called ‘grand panel’ system which consists of five judges – the four division heads, plus one judge who oversees the case.
 This grand panel system helps to prevent the four divisions from issuing inconsistent opinions.